 “We live in post-history in the sense that all pasts that ever were are now present to our consciousness and all futures that will be are here now.
 In that sense, we are post-history and timeless.
 Instant awareness of the varieties of human expression re-constitutes the mythic type of consciousness, of once-upon-a-time-ness, which means all-time, out of time.”

-Now, though, we can agree on the order of our actions in time - how we transact - while interacting in a hyperconnected world with multiple layers of personal time.
-We can experience mythic consciousness, free from incorporated time.
+In other words, if we can agree on the order of our actions in time - how we transact - while interacting in a hyperconnected world with multiple layers of personal time, we can experience mythic consciousness, free from incorporated time.

 Of course, as Rushkoff said last week, this doesn't mean all our problems go away: